Burj Khalifa is the most iconic building in Dubai, UAE.

 The ticket prices for entry at prime hours are around 40% higher than the non-prime hour prices.

-The prime and non-prime hours are different for At the Top and At the Top Sky tickets.
+The prime and non-prime hours differ for At the Top and At the Top Sky tickets.

 Prime Hours: 4 pm to 6 pm